frank-lesser/Godot3-Win64-LSW-Build/Readme.md

   Just in time compilaton based on our Smalltalk-JIT will speed up GDScript.
 + New Memory allocators

-  experimiental faster allocation of Objects
+  experimental faster allocation of Objects